hsjobeki/nix-types/docs/src/specification/grammar.md

 -- under construction --

-The syntax very closely follows the nix syntax to make writing types intuitive for nix users.
-Although the language is inspired by haskell, not every nix user may be familiar with haskell.
+The syntax very closely follows the Nix syntax to make writing types intuitive for Nix users.
+Although the language is inspired by Haskell, not every Nix user may be familiar with Haskell.

 ### Legacy let

-Did you know the `legacy let` ?
-If not don't bother it is legacy ^^ ;-).
-Legacy let is not supported by the type language btw.
+Did you know the `legacy let`?
+Don't bother it is legacy ^^ ;-).
+Legacy let is not supported by the type language.

-In general every type is defined in a type-expression.
+In general, every type is defined in a type expression.

 e.g.